Installation

 Built-in Local AI Free · No Setup

-Solo ships with a built-in Model Hub — 39 GGUF models you can download and run directly inside the app.
+Solo ships with a built-in Model Hub — 41 prebuilt GGUF models ready to download, plus access to 140,000+ GGUF models on Hugging Face.
 No API keys, no external tools, no Ollama, no Python — just pick a model, click download, and start chatting.
 Everything runs on your CPU, fully offline.

 This is the fastest way to get started.
 The wizard lets you pick a recommended model based on your RAM: